Samaria Gorge | Chania Crete | The Iron Gates

 The Samaria Gorge price is five (5) euro and visitors must keep the ticket because it is being checked at the trail’s end.

 According to the regulation of the Park, the Gorge is open from 1st May to 15th October, and from 6 am until 4 pm.
 If weather permits, the period can be prolonged until 31st October.

 The correct Samaria Gorge Footwear is hiking boots or trainers, not flip flops.

 Samaria Gorge Weather Forecast

 Samaria Gorge weather is generally very good and similar to the weather of Chania.
-During April, May, and October it is most likely for a visitor to experience pleasant average temperatures falling between 20 degrees Celsius (68°F) and 25 degrees Celsius (77°F).
-The warmest months of Samaria Gorge Chania are June, July (the warmest and driest month of the year) and August.
-Dry periods can be experienced in May, June, August, and September.
-The coldest and most wet month of the year is January (Samaria Gorge winter is difficult).
+During April, May and October it is most likely for a visitor to experience pleasant average temperatures falling between 20 degrees Celsius (68°F) and 25 degrees Celsius (77°F).
+The warmest months of Samaria Gorge Chania are June, July (the warmest and driest month) and August.
+Dry periods can be experienced in May, June, August and September.
+The coldest and most wet month is January (Samaria Gorge winter is difficult).